 The radish root is 94% water and has only nominal values of a few vitamins and minerals, including potassium, phosphorus, magnesium, and vitamin C. Radishes have been used throughout history to treat everything from diabetes to piles, from jaundice to vitiligo.
 The greens, on the other hand, are packed with nutrients, as most leafy greens are, and are an excellent source of vitamins A, C, and group-B.

 Buying & Storing

+Sauté – briefly sauté grated, sliced, or match-stick cut radishes to tone down the “bite” of a particularly pungent radish.
 Sauté/pan-sear in a non-stick or sprayed pan for a few minutes over high heat.
-You want the radishes to get a little brown but not burn or turn too crispy.
+You want the radishes to get a little brown but not burnt or turn too crispy.